eddiecarrascojr/getting-started-with-agents/README.md

-# getting-started-with-agents
+# Getting Started with AI Agents
-A repo on how to create agents using OpenAI services.
+A repo on how to create agents using OpenAI services, Azure, and OpenAI Agents.

+## Python Libraries Requirements
+- PySpark
+- OpenAI
+- OpenAI-Agents